ably-forks/laravel-docs/broadcasting.md

             'disable_public_channels' => env('ABLY_DISABLE_PUBLIC_CHANNELS', false)
         ],
 ```
-**Note :** For more information about other features, please take a look at [configure advanced features](https://github.com/ably/laravel-broadcaster#configure-advanced-features).
+**Note :** For more information about other features, see our documentation on how to [configure advanced features](https://github.com/ably/laravel-broadcaster#configure-advanced-features).

 Migrating from pusher to ably :
 - The new Ably broadcaster is compatible with the [pusher](#pusher-channels), old Ably Broadcaster and [pusher compatible open source broadcasters](#open-source-alternatives).